 Lands and realty.
-The amount of aquatic habitat impacted by lands, specifically roads and right of ways, differs across alternatives.
-The increases in ROW exclusion and avoidance areas in alternatives B and C are deemed a positive impact to aquatic resources as ROW exclusion areas are unavailable for right-of-ways and avoidance areas are generally not available for large-scale infrastructure.
-The increase in acres limited or closed to motorized and non-motorized travel in alternatives B and C are also beneficial to aquatic resources as roads that are closed to travel deliver less sediment impacts to streams.
+The amount of aquatic habitat impacted by lands, specifically roads and rights-of-way, differs across alternatives.
+The increases in ROW exclusion and avoidance areas in alternatives B and C are considered a positive impact to aquatic resources, as ROW exclusion areas are unavailable for rights-of-way and avoidance areas are generally not available for large-scale infrastructure.
+The increase in acres limited or closed to motorized and non-motorized travel in alternatives B and C is also beneficial to aquatic resources as roads closed to travel deliver less sediment impacts to streams.

-Table 47.
+Table 45.
 Acres ROW exclusion or avoidance across alternatives

-ROW category Alternative A Alternative B Alternative C ROW exclusion areas 533(<1%) 23480 (14%) 39,490 (24%) ROW avoidance areas 21,317(13%) 46,988(@%) 55,062(33%)
+ROW category Alternative A Alternative B Alternative C ROW exclusion areas 533(<1%) 23480 (14%) 39,490 (24%) ROW avoidance areas 21,317(13%) 46,988(28%) 55,062(33%)